MetOffice/simulation-systems/source/WorkingPractices/forking.rst

     For more information see the `github documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks>`_

 Forks are repositories that share code and visibility settings with the upstream repository.
 They provide a place for development work to take place while allowing the upstream repo to maintain limited write access.
-Downstream forks can all merge branches with each other as well as with the upstream repository, meaning a PR can be opened to merge a downstream branch into the upstream main.
+Forks can all merge branches with each other as well as with the upstream repository, meaning a pull request can be opened to merge a branch in a fork into the upstream main.

 Creating a Fork
 ---------------